-If you have done any research on garage doors and insulation, you have probably heard the term “R-value” being mentioned all the time.
-So just to make sure that all of our customers know everything they need to know when buying a new garage door, we thought we should write a blog all about R-value and how important it is to garages.
+If you’ve done any research on garage doors and insulation, you’ve probably heard the term “R-value”.
+To make sure that all of our customers know everything they need to know when buying a new garage door, we thought we should write a blog all about R-value and how important it is for garages.